stampit-org/stampit/README.md

 object is instantiated.
 That happens when the stamp function is invoked, or when the `.create()` method is called.

-Each function receives following object as first argument:
+Each function receives the following object as the first argument:
 ```
 {
   instance,